 Georgia HEART Program

-Archbold Medical Center is excited to be partnering with the Georgia HEART Hospital Program for an opportunity for individual and corporate taxpayers to make a charitable contribution dedicated specifically for one of our hospitals and receive both a federal charitable income tax deduction and a direct Georgia income tax credit against what you currently pay in state income taxes.
-Brooks County Hospital, John D. Archbold Memorial Hospital and Mitchell County Hospital all qualify for this rural tax credit program that is sure to be popular among individual and corporate tax payers.
+Archbold Medical Center is excited to be partnering with the Georgia HEART Hospital Program for an opportunity for individual and corporate taxpayers to make a charitable contribution dedicated specifically for one of our hospitals and receive a direct Georgia income tax credit against what you currently pay in state income taxes.
+Brooks County Hospital, Grady General Hospital, John D. Archbold Memorial Hospital and Mitchell County Hospital all qualify for this rural tax credit program that is sure to be popular among individual and corporate tax payers.

 Donations made to any of our hospitals will be designated to help fund capital equipment needs; facility improvements and direct patient care enhancements at the hospital selected by the donor and cannot be spent elsewhere.
 Your gift will remain local, directly impacting the care of patients in our communities.

-From 2018 through 2024, Georgia taxpayers can access $60 million of RHO tax credits each year, with each qualified RHO having access to $4 million of tax credits (until the total annual $60 million cap is met).
+On May 9, 2022, Governor Brian P. Kemp signed House Bill 1041, which increased the cap on RHO tax credits to $75 million annually, beginning in 2023.
+From 2023 through 2024, Georgia taxpayers can access $75 million of RHO tax credits each year, with each qualified RHO having access to $4 million of tax credits (until the total annual $75 million cap is met).
 During the first six months of each year, a qualified RHO may only accept $2 million of corporate contributions and $2 million of individual contributions.

 From January 1 through June 30 of each taxable year, the following limits apply with respect to Georgia HEART RHO contributions: